 Researchers have long taken a “top-down” approach to studying language: first making assumptions about the mind’s function, then seeking evidence to either support or contradict them.
 For example, famed linguist Noam Chomsky posited that all humans have an innate ability for language comprehension and structure.

 However, Dr. Johns points out that this approach may fail to consider how context and past experiences may influence an individual’s cognitive processes.
 His “bottom-up” approach focuses on how individual embeddedness in various social, linguistic, and semantic environments affect language.
-Contrasting Chomsky’s view of innate linguistic capacity, Dr. Johns explores usage-based theories where children study their environment to learn to use language from a very early age.
-As they grow older, they continue to learn from others and eventually develop a deeper understanding of language processes such as grammatical structures.
+Contrasting Chomsky’s view of innate linguistic capacity, Dr. Johns aligns with explores a usage-based theories where children study their environment to learn to use language from a very early age.
+As they grow older, they continue to learn from others and eventually develop deeper understanding of language processes such as grammatical structures.
 Importantly, children will differ in their cognitive language processes based on their individual experiences, resulting in variation in grammatical structures, the meaning of words, and the effect of various contexts on language expectations.

 It is a fundamental question.
-How much of our behavior is innate, and how much of our behavior is based upon past experience?Dr. Brendan T. Johns
+How much of our behavior is innate, and how much of our behavior is based upon past experience?Dr. Brendan Johns

 Under this theory, learning from past behaviors is key to understanding cognitive processes in language and to explain current and predict future behaviors.
 “It is a fundamental question.
 How much of our behavior is innate, and how much of our behavior is based upon past experience?”

-Dr. Johns uses computational machine-learning algorithms to derive patterns from large bodies of texts, such as Wikipedia articles, books, and social media.
+Dr. Johns uses computational machine learning algorithms to derive patterns from large bodies of texts, such as Wikipedia articles, books, and social media.
 He then formulates testable hypotheses from these patterns and evaluates them with predictive studies.
 He is particularly interested in texts that are relevant to everyday language.
 “I have all of Reddit downloaded onto a hard drive!”

 Dr. Johns’s research is focused on uncovering language patterns to understand the role of context in two areas: lexical semantics, the study of word meaning, and lexical organization, how language is organized in the mind.